northwestwitch/cgbeacon2/docs/docker_run.md

 ## Starting an app server connected to the database

-An app server instance connected to the server might be started in a similar way using Docker compose.
+An app server instance connected to the server might be started in a similar way using Docker Compose.
 This is an example of a such server, listening for incoming requests on port 5000, from hosts outside the container.

 Example of docker-compose.yml file: